 Jump to:

 Argentinian red shrimp have grown in popularity over the past few years.
-If you've ever wondered if they taste good, the answer is yes (especially when air fried)!
+If you've ever wondered if they taste good, the answer is yes (especially when making air-fried recipes)!

-If you really like this recipe be sure to try some of these other delicious air-fried seafood recipes like halibut, crab cakes, mahi mahi, or salmon!
+If you like this recipe be sure to try some of these other delicious air-fried seafood recipes like halibut, air fryer crab cakes, Ritz cracker crab cakes, mahi mahi, or salmon!

-Or give these pan-seared shrimp a try!
+Or give these pan-seared garlic butter shrimp a try!
 They are so good!

-- The best recipe for dietary restrictions: This healthy recipe is naturally gluten-free, dairy-free, and the best shrimp recipe for pescatarians.
+- The best recipe for dietary restrictions: This healthy recipe is naturally gluten-free, and dairy-free, and is the best shrimp recipe for seafood lovers and pescatarians.

 - Easy & quick.
-This argentine red shrimp recipe is the best easy recipe for how to cook shrimp in the air fryer.
+This Argentinian red shrimp recipe is the best easy recipe for how to cook shrimp in the air fryer.

 - Simple!
-Made with just two ingredients and goes with rice or any side dish.
+Made with just two simple ingredients and goes with rice or any side dish.

 Ingredients & Substitutions